renatolond/blog/_posts/2018-07-20-setting-up-the-development-environment-for-mastodon-on-arch-linux.md

 This part is very similar to the production guide, so I'll copy and paste a bit:

 First step is that we install `rvm` that will be used for configuring ruby.
-For that we'll follow the instructions at [rvm.io](https://rvm.io/){:target="_blank"}.
-Before doing the following command, visit [rvm.io](https://rvm.io/){:target="_blank"} and check which keys need to be added with `gpg --keyserver hkp://keys.gnupg.net --recv-keys`.
+For that we'll follow the instructions at {% external_link {"text":"rvm.io", "link":"https://rvm.io/"} %}.
+Before doing the following command, visit {% external_link {"text":"rvm.io", "link":"https://rvm.io/"} %} and check which keys need to be added with `gpg --keyserver hkp://keys.gnupg.net --recv-keys`.

 ```
 \curl -sSL https://get.rvm.io | bash -s stable